sph-mn/sph-web-publish/readme.md

 * thumbnails-directory-name: similar to source files, thumbnails are saved in a directory next to image files. if false, thumbnail creation is disabled
 * use-hardlinks: if true then hardlinks are used to build the temporary upload directory, otherwise source files are eventually fully copied
 * thumbnail-size: size of the longest side in pixels
+* remotes: a list of remote name and target path associations

 ## by cli composition
 a sph-web-publish command line interface with further customised configuration can be created